 \item In the spherical ejecta, the mass of dust evolves from less than 10$^{-5}$ \Ms\ at 600 days to about 10$^{-3}$ \Ms\ at 800 days, to $\sim$ 0.06 at 1600 days.
 In the ellipsoidal scenario, the formation of dust starts earlier.
-However, post day 800, the total mass of dust present in the ejecta at any given time, are comparable to the spherical model, with variation no more than 5\%.
+However, post day 800, the total mass of dust present in the ejecta at any given time are comparable to the spherical model, with a variation of no more than 5\%.

 \item In this study, we have derived the distribution of dust in the velocity space.
 For the isotropic scenario, we find that the dust is initially confined in the inner regions only, where the velocities are about 1000 km s$^{-1}$.
-With time, the distribution spreads towards outer layers.
-One exception to this trend is the region where CO molecules form in abundance and induces extra cooling, resulting in early synthesis of dust.
-In the outermost layer, where the velocities are larger than 2300 km s$^{-1}$, dust forms as late as 2400 days in post-explosion time.
+With time, the distribution spreads toward the outer layers.
+One exception to this trend is the region where CO molecules form in abundance and induce extra cooling, resulting in early synthesis of dust.
+In the outermost layer, where the velocities are larger than 2300 km s$^{-1}$, dust forms as late as 2400 days post-explosion.

 \item Even though the total mass of dust in the ellipsoidal ejecta is comparable to the spherical model, the distribution of dust is highly anisotropic in nature.
-We find that the clumps, which are aligned close to the smallest axis of the ellipsoid, are more suitable for dust production, both in terms of timescales, as well as efficiency.
+We find that the clumps that are aligned close to the smallest axis of the ellipsoid are more suitable for dust production, both in terms of timescales and efficiency.
 This results in a larger concentration of dust in the slower clumps at a given time, if the clumps with identical abundances are compared.

-\item To account for the non-uniform distribution of dust and its temperature, we derive the opacities as a function of velocity, thereby defining the progressive escape probability of a photon originating from a clump at velocity $v$ to the outer-edge of the ejecta.
+\item To account for the nonuniform distribution of dust and its temperature, we derived the opacities as a function of velocity, thereby defining the progressive escape probability of a photon originating from a clump at velocity $v$ to the outer-edge of the ejecta.
 The opacities were found to increase due to dust formation until about day 1600, followed by a gradual decline.